-Chromium is an essential mineral which helps regulate the metabolism of very important macromolecules in your body.
+Chromium is an essential mineral that helps regulate the metabolism of very important macromolecules in your body.

 Chromium deficiency may result in unwanted symptoms and we know from several studies that certain patients are at risk for developing this deficiency.

 With that in mind let’s discuss everything you need to know about chromium including how to determine if you should use this supplement:

 Chromium is what is known as an essential trace mineral.

 It is essential because it is involved in the critical metabolism of macromolecules and is involved in insulin signaling pathways.